Sydney-Informatics-Hub/ResearchPulseAI/README.md

 - Janine Richards
 - Mona Shamshiri

-## Related Project: AI Reference Check
+## Related Project: AI Semantic Citation Check

-See PDF below (click image to donwload) for more info about the AU Reference Checker app.
+The accuracy of citations is crucial for maintaining the integrity of academic and AI-generated content.
+When citations are inaccurate or wrong, they can mislead readers and spread false information.
+As a team of researchers from the University of Sydney, we are developing an AI-powered tool capable of efficiently cross-checking and analyzing semantic citation accuracy The Semantic Citation Validation Tool automates citation validation by comparing statements of facts against referenced texts.
+More information about this project can be found in the PDF below (click image to download).

 <a href="Reference_checker_app.pdf" class="image fit"><img src="https://github.com/user-attachments/assets/5f979be8-4cb3-4d12-b753-47d32fe52750" alt=""></a>

 ## Attribution and Acknowledgement